The following steps will walk you through creating and completing a lockout tagout program the safest way possible.

 Step 5.
 Train on the importance of respecting locked and tagged machinery

+A lockout tagout program is only as good as the training used to teach it.
 If you have not at this point be sure that all employees understand that voiding a lock or tag and attempting to start a machine could cause loss of life or limb to another employee.

 Step 6.
 Swap correctly during shift changes

 If a shift change occurs while a machine is down the individuals that are swapping personal lock or tag devices are both present to make the switch.
 Notify any employees who are also part of the shift change and were not originally notified of the device being down.